ungoogled-software/ungoogled-chromium/BUILDING.md

 ## The building system

-ungoogled-chromium provides a flexible and extensible Python library called [`buildlib`](buildlib) that does source code downloading, source cleaning, domain substitution, patching, building, and packaging.
+ungoogled-chromium provides a flexible and extensible Python library called [`buildlib`](buildlib.py) that does source code downloading, source cleaning, domain substitution, patching, building, and packaging.
 There's no documentation on `buildlib` yet, but it's pretty straight-forward to use.
-See `build_*.py` for examples on using `buildlib`.
+See `build.py` for examples on using `buildlib`.

 Currently, there is no command-line-configurable build script.
-You must create a script to use `buildlib`.
+You must create a script or modify `build.py` to use `buildlib`.

 ## General building requirements